ncatlab/nlab-content/pages/0/2/8/3/3820/content.md

 (This section follows [Bridges, Hydon & Lawson](#BridgesHydonLawson).)

 We use same notation as above.
 Namely, dependence on $\phi$ in local forms really means dependence on finitely many components of the infinite jet $j^\infty(\phi)$.
 Also, $\iota$ denotes the embedding of the space of solutions in the space of field configurations.
-Moreover, we presume to work on a sufficiently small neighborhoods in the space of solutions and field configurations that the Poincar\'e lemma applies.
+Moreover, we presume to work on a sufficiently small neighborhoods in the space of solutions and field configurations that the Poincaré lemma applies.

 Consider a system of partial differential equations $P(\phi)=0$, together with a local presymplectic form $\Omega = \int_{X|_{in}} \omega(\phi)$, where $\omega(\phi)$ is a degree-$(2,dim X-1)$ element of the [[variational bicomplex]], that is $\delta \omega = 0$.
 Suppose further that [[presymplectic current]] density $\omega(\phi)$ is horizontally conserved on solutions: